Skokie Police Use of Force Policy Community Review

 - We reject discrimination toward any person that is based on race, ethnicity, religion, color, nationality, immigrant status, sexual orientation, gender, disability, or familial status.

 The Skokie Police Department’s Use of Force policy is reviewed annually.
-At Mayor Van Dusen’s request, the 2020-2021 review is being conducted by the volunteer members of the Village’s Public Safety Commission.
-Members of the Village’s Human Relations Commission also are participating in the review process along with representatives of 16 community groups.
-See the project work plan for the community review of the Skokie Police Department's use of force policy and list of community groups invited to participate.
+At Mayor Van Dusen’s request, the 2020-2021 review was conducted by the volunteer members of the Village’s Public Safety Commission.
+Members of the Village’s Human Relations Commission also participated in the review process along with representatives of 16 community groups.
+See the project work plan for the community review of the Skokie Police Department's use of force policy and a list of participating community groups invited.

 At the October 21, 2020 Public Safety Commission meeting, community members heard a presentation from the Skokie Police Department that included an overview of the current use of force policy, community policing and crime prevention programs.

-The Public Safety Commission meetings from November 2020 through February 2021 will include discussion sessions with the Public Safety Commission, participating Human Relations Commission members and staff from the Village’s Fire, Police and Public Works Departments, and the Village Manager’s Office, during which members of several of the community groups will discuss and ask questions about the use of force policy.
-The meetings are held on the third Wednesday evening of each month beginning at 7 p.m. and are expected to conclude at 8:30 p.m.
-The meetings are virtual and open for the public to view live on the Village’s YouTube channel and on SkokieVision cable, channel 17 on Comcast systems and channel 25 on RCN.
+The Public Safety Commission meetings from November 2020 through February 2021 included discussion sessions with the Public Safety Commission, participating Human Relations Commission members and staff from the Village’s Fire, Police and Public Works Departments, and the Village Manager’s Office, during which members of the community groups discussed and asked questions about the use of force policy.
+In March 2021, the Public Safety and Human Relations Commissioners held a discussion session with representatives of the Skokie Police Department.
+All meetings were virtual and open for the public to view live on the Village’s YouTube channel and on SkokieVision cable, channel 17 on Comcast systems and channel 25 on RCN.
 See a calendar of Public Safety Commission meetings.
-Comments can be sent to email@example.com, noting Public Safety Commission Use of Force Policy Review in the subject line, or mailed to the Village of Skokie, 5127 Oakton Street, Skokie, Illinois 60077, attention Ann Tennes.
-Comments also may be dropped in the box on the west side of Village Hall, with Public Safety Commission Use of Force Policy Review and attention Ann Tennes noted on the envelope.